-This SOP takes as input a MotionClip (eg. from MotionClip) and evaluates it at the given frames.
-If a requested frame is not stored in the clip, this will interpolate between the neighboring cached frames.
+This SOP takes as input a MotionClip (for example, from the MotionClip SOP) and evaluates it at the given frames.
+If a requested frame is not stored in the clip, this node will interpolate between the neighboring cached frames.

-The output geometry contains the requested joints from the given frames, assigning each point a time attribute describing where it originated from.
+The output geometry contains the requested joints from the given frames, assigning each point a time attribute that describes where it originated from.

-Specify whether you want to output skeletons, or motion trails displaying lines showing the movement of each joint.
+Specifies whether to output skeletons (Frames) or motion trails displaying lines that show the movement of each joint (Motion Trails).

 A group of the topology skeleton’s points to be extracted.
 The topology is packed in primitive zero of the MotionClip.

 When turned on, the MotionClip is evaluated at all of the samples within the range.

 This option is useful when working with sparse data and you only want to modify the keyframes, skipping the frames in between.

 The source used to define the frame range and rate when extracting poses.
 This can be obtained from either the